 Always pay attention to units!!
-Always specify units, but when others don't, assume M-1 cm-1.
+Always specify units, but when others don't, assume $M^{-1}$ cm-1.

 Electronic transitions - geometry of states and the time scale of the transition molecular geometry generally is the positions of all atoms and the spin states of the nuclei and electrons.
 More typically, one aspect dominates a given transition.
-For example, in ethylene, the molecular geometry might be simplified to the carbon-carbon internuclear distance.
+For example, in athylone, the molecular geometry mic ethylene, the molecular geometry might be simplified to the carbon-carbon internuclear distance.
 For the case in which the bond is fully occupied, there is a preferred internuclear separation (short - double bond).
-For the case in which one electron has been promoted to the ^{} orbital, the preferred internuclear separation will be larger (longer - one and one half bond).
+For the case in which one electron has been promoted to the \ orbital, the preferred internuclear separation will be larger (longer - one and one half bond).